-• Quality of Child Protection Policy (where applicable) 2.
-Relevance and justification of the activities • The aims, objectives, activities, deliverables and results of the proposed action described are relevant to the objectives of the Open Call and of each thematic area.
-The proposed action is fully justified as necessary and beneficial to the proposed target audiences.
-20 3.
-Quality, impact & sustainability of the proposed activities - including taking into consideration gender equality & non-discrimination mainstreaming.
-20 4.
-Lead applicant and/or partner is a grassroots organisation, small organisation or organisation in remote and rural areas 10 5.
-Partnerships and collaborations 10 6.
+- Financial Capacity Organisational Capacity & Expertise Demonstrated relevant previous experience 2. - - Relevance of the project to the call and Justification The described aims, objectives, activities, deliverables and results of the proposed action are relevant to the Open Calls priorities The proposed action is fully justified as necessary and beneficent to the proposed target audiences 25 3.
+Quality, impact & sustainability of the proposed activities - including on the advancement of gender equality & non- discrimination mainstreaming 25 4.
+Involvement of grassroots10/ small11/ rural-based12 CSO (for small grants - which are reserved for small CSOs - only 'Involvement of grassroots or rural-based CSOs' will be assessed) 5 5.
+European Collaboration 5 6.
 Value for money (based on submitted project budget) 20 TOTAL SCORE 100